All appeals. All the way. All day, every day.

 REPRESENTATIVE CIVIL CASES

 New!
 While I was working at Kramer Green Zuckerman Greene and Buchsbaum, I defended an appeal of a big win on the esoteric topic of copyright preemption.
-The length of time we’ve been waiting for an opinion suggests a long and important one is coming.

 Answer Brief